cockroachdb/docs/src/current/v23.1/debezium.md

        curl -sO https://packages.confluent.io/maven/io/confluent/kafka-connect-jdbc/$KAFKA_JDBC_VERSION/kafka-connect-jdbc-$KAFKA_JDBC_VERSION.jar
     ~~~

-1. Creat the JSON configuration file that you will use to add data from your [source database](https://debezium.io/documentation/reference/stable/connectors/index.html) to a Kafka topic.
+1. Create the JSON configuration file that you will use to add data from your [source database](https://debezium.io/documentation/reference/stable/connectors/index.html) to a Kafka topic.
 For example:

     {% include_cached copy-clipboard.html %}
     ~~~ shell